takeiteasy/word_wrap/README.md

 # Word Wrap

-an iOS game about anagrams
+an iOS game about anagrams.
+Designed for iPad, doesn't work on iPhone very well yet.

 # Credits